goti921/Document-Similarity-Detection/README.md

 Document-Similarity-Detection
 =============================

-Rapid miner package for detection of document dimilarity based on keyword matching
+Rapid miner package for detection of document similarity based on keyword matching

 A simple inplementation of document similarity detection using keyword matching.